 Pictures at an Exhibition

 This model D grand was designed by artist Paul Wyse and is influenced by Mussorgsky’s famous work, ‘Pictures at an Exhibition.’
 The rim is a fanciful art gallery with illustrations of Russian history.
 No small wonder that it took four years to complete.

 Well, did you evah see anything like it?
 Cole Porter wrote some of his signature tunes on this good lookin’ piano from his suite on the 33rd floor of the Waldorf-Astoria hotel in Manhattan.
 The plaque on it says, “some of the loveliest songs in American musical history were composed on this Steinway.”
 It was still on display on the hotel’s mezzanine floor until the hotel closed for renovation.
 This baby is the top!

 New twist on a Steinway Piano: the Spirio

 And speaking of immortal instruments, you can now own your own Steinway with some of the greatest pianists of all time tinkling the ivories right in your own living room.
 At the end of my tour of Steinway and Sons in Hamburg, I am greeted by the self-playing Spirio.
 Its latest offering is the One Six Five, built in celebration of the company’s 165 years in the business.
 The One model, a magnificent Model B grand, will set you back £149,750.
 There are only 10 pieces worldwide, so you’d better be quick if you want to snap one up.

 If I can’t have Sharko playing in my living room, a concert for which I would pay a lot of money, then I guess I could settle for Harry Connick Jr and Lang Lang instead.

-For more information about Steinway and Sons, visit the website.
+For more information about Steinway Pianos, visit the website.